Icenium/icenium-cli/docs/man_pages/project/configuration/prop-set-androidversioncode.md

 ------|-------
 General | `$ appbuilder prop set AndroidVersionCode <Integer Value>`

 Sets the AndroidVersionCode project property and overwrites its current value.
+The version code must be an integer.<% if(isHtml) { %> This property sets the internal version of the application that is not visible to the user.
+For every new version of your app, you need to increase the version code by one.
+For more information about version code, see <a href="http://developer.android.com/guide/topics/manifest/manifest-element.html#vcode" target="_blank">versionCode in the Android Manifest API Guide</a>.<% } %>

-<% if(isHtml) { %>
+After you build your app for Android, the version code for the application package will differ from the version code you specified.
+The final version code will have an additional digit appended at the back: 2.<% if(isHtml) { %><br/>Apache Cordova automatically appends a specific number to the version code based on the target Android SDK and architecture.
+This is not controlled by AppBuilder and is an implementation decision made entirely by the Apache Cordova team.
+For more information, see <a href="https://issues.apache.org/jira/browse/CB-8976">https://issues.apache.org/jira/browse/CB-8976</a>.

 ### Related Commands

 Command | Description